Leadership, Development, Innovation, International Trade and Development

 Vice President International Development at AECOMApril 2013 - Present | Brisbane

-In this role, Mel Dunn leads and manages business operations and business development for the International Development business for AECOM in Asia-Pacific, which includes core Practice Areas of: Governance; Power & Energy; Natural Resources; Infrastructure; Human Development; and Development Innovation.
+As part of the leadership team, Mel Dunn helps shape business solutions, specificall leading the growth and innovation priorities for the International Development business for AECOM in Asia-Pacific, which includes core Practice Areas of: Governance; Private Sector Development; Natural Resources; Infrastructure; Human Development; and Development Innovation.
 The core objective of this role is to deliver high quality project management services to AECOM official development assistance (ODA) and clients.
 Mel Dunn's major responsibilities are to lead International Development and ensure consistently high standards of business development, contract management, project management and financial administration of international projects to deliver on schedule within budget to the satisfaction of the client.
 Mel Dunn is also an Adjunct Associate Professor in the School of Political Science & International Studies at The University of Queensland.

 General Manager International Development at UniQuestMarch 2010 - April 2013 | Brisbane